gravelCompBio/Phosformer-ST/README.md

-### How to interoperate Phosformer-ST's output
+### How to interpret Phosformer-ST's output

+This model outputs a prediction score between 1 and 0.

-This model uses a cuttoff of 0.5 to distinguish positive and negative predictions
+We trained the model to uses a cutoff of 0.5 to distinguish positive and negative predictions

 A score of 0.5 or above indicates a positive prediction for peptide substrate phosphorylation by the given kinase